pauldambra/pauldambra.github.io/_posts/2017-05-10-ubictionary.md

 ## This reminded me of...

-A recent job where I was at a startup working with maths wizards to try and track shoppers around physical retail stores using just their smartphones.
+A recent job where I was at a startup working with maths wizards to try and track shoppers around physical retail stores using only their smartphones.

 _The shoppers' phones not the wizards'._